-Ninety-five years ago, the following 10 adventures — plucked from my Best Teens Adventure list — were first serialized or published in book form.
+Ninety-five years ago, the following 10 adventures — selected from my Best Nineteen-Teens Adventure list — were first serialized or published in book form.
 I urge you to read them immediately.

 The following titles are listed in no particular order.

 - Karel Čapek’s Radium Age science fiction play R.U.R.: Rossum’s Universal Robots. Čapek, a brilliant Czech litterateur, satirized the capitalist cult of efficiency, and expressed his fear of the unlimited power of corporations, in this play.
 On a mission from a humanitarian organization devoted to liberating the Robots (who aren’t mechanical; they’re the product of what we would now call genetic engineering), Helena Glory arrives at the remote island factory of Rossum’s Universal Robots.
 She persuades one of the scientists to modify some Robots, so that their souls might be allowed to develop.
 One of these modified Robots issues a manifesto: “Robots of the world, you are ordered to exterminate the human race… Work must not cease!”
 Chaos ensues.
 Fun fact: R.U.R. (w.
 1920, performed 1921) gave the world the term “robot,” which the author’s brother, Joseph, coined as a play on the Czech term for unremunerated labor.